yeti-switch/doc/docs/en/yeti-ui-equipment.rst

     Orig disconnect policy
         :ref:`Disconnect policiy <disconnect_policy>` that is related to this Origination's attribute of the Gateway.
     Incoming auth username
         This field should be filled by *username* for incoming authorization (if it necessary) of Gateway (in case of using Gateway as Originator of calls).
-Field is used only in case of enabling ref:`Require incoming auth <yeti-ui-routing\require_incoming_auth>` flag from the General **Customers Auth**'s attributes (menu Routing).
+Field is used only in case of enabling :ref:`Require incoming auth <require_incoming_auth>` flag from the General **Customers Auth**'s attributes (menu Routing).
         Call will be droped in case of receiving of different *username* from Gateway.
     Incoming auth password
         This field should be filled by *password* for incoming authorization (if it necessary) of Gateway (in case of using Gateway as Originator of calls).
-Field is used only in case of enabling ref:`Require incoming auth <yeti-ui-routing\require_incoming_auth>` flag from the General **Customers Auth**'s attributes (menu Routing).
+Field is used only in case of enabling :ref:`Require incoming auth <require_incoming_auth>` flag from the General **Customers Auth**'s attributes (menu Routing).
         Call will be droped in case of receiving of different *password* from Gateway.